 First things first, we did a little spring cleaning so we have a fresh little header and a lighter-and-brighter site background up in hurr.
 Hope you guys love it as much as we do.
 Update: if it looks wonky on your computer, try refreshing and then clearing your browser’s cache/cookies/data :)

-Speaking of apologies, it’s been way too long since our last window shopping adventure (you can check out all the small boutiques, big chains, and other random stores we’ve dropped in on over the years here).
+Speaking of apologies, it’s been way too long since our last window shopping adventure.
 As most of you know, these aren’t paid or perked or anything – we just walk through a store with a camera and take photos of whatever inspires us for you guys.
 This post is actually long overdue (woops) but now that I’ve uploaded the pics and sat down to write this post I’m all excited again.
 See, we got to stop at the Pottery Barn Outlet in Georgia back when we were visiting Katie Bower (and meeting Weston for the first time) and it was full of good stuff.
 So let’s take a spin around, shall we?

 As soon as we walked in we saw this cute little heart chandelier for $14.99 (I bet you could make something similar with an embroidery hoop, fishing wire, and red construction paper (or felt).
 Heck, even a giant hula hoop could be the base if you wanted to dramatically up the scale!